undisbeliever/snesdev-notes/pages/65816-opcodes.md

     * `Y` = the byte before the start of the destination block.
  * If bit 4 (x) of the status register is set, `MVP` will only be able to access the first page of the source and destination banks.
- * `MVP` should be used if the blocks could overlap and the source address is less than the destination address.
+ * `MVP` should be used if the blocks could overlap and the destination address is greater than (more positive[^mvp-more-positive] than) the source address.

 Syntax                | Addressing Mode           | Opcode| Bytes | Cycles | Extra
 ----------------------|---------------------------|-------|-------|--------|--------
 MVP srcBank, destBank | Block Move                | $44   | 3     |  | 7 per byte moved

+[^mvp-more-positive]: MVP more positive source: W65C816S 8/16–bit Microprocessor Datasheet,
+    Table 5-7 Instruction Operation, 9b Block Move Positive, by Western Design Center, Inc

 NOP - No Operation